cyber-meow/anime_screenshot_pipeline/README.md

 pip install -e .
 ```

-General taggers are great, face detectors are nice, however chances are that they do not know anything specific to the anime in question.
+General taggers and face detectors are great, but chances are that they do not know anything specific to the anime in question.
 Therefore, we need to train our own model here.
 Luckily, foundation models are few-shot learners, so this should not be very difficult _as long as we have a good pretrained model._ Fine tuning the tagger we just used may be a solution.
 For now, I focus on a even simpler task for good performance, that of **character classification**.

 ### Basics